-As the name implies, these injuries occur when an object penetrates the skull and brain.
+As the name implies, these injuries occur when an object penetrates the skull and brain, most commonly a bullet.

 People with penetrating head wounds often experience seizures and are more likely to develop epilepsy after TBI than people with other types of brain injuries.

 Never remove an object lodged in someone’s skull until they have been assessed by a doctor, as that could worsen the bleeding and cause further damage.

 Also called a recurrent traumatic brain injury, this type occurs when you suffer a second brain injury shortly after your first one.

 The second injury usually causes more severe damage than the first one and can have devastating effects on a person’s health.

 Therefore, always go straight to the hospital if you experience a blow to the head after your first brain injury, even if you feel fine and did not lose consciousness.